 Their legal complaint against Bertomeu “has no relation to the ongoing investigation” into the SCV, they said, saying the pope had been “misinformed” about their actions.

-Caccia and Blanco said they “cannot accept” the conditions imposed by the papal decree, and that the published their video “to get ahead of this news because it seems fair and charitable to those close to us, our families and friends.”
+Caccia and Blanco said they “cannot accept” the conditions imposed by the papal decree, and that they published their video “to get ahead of this news because it seems fair and charitable to those close to us, our families and friends.”

 They said they felt “pressured and blackmailed” by the papal decree, and voiced concern that their excommunication sets a worrying precedent for the Catholic Church.